ajam/tarbell-big-read-template/README.md

 ## Publishing a Tarbell project

 1. Run `tarbell generate _output`.
-This will generate the files you will upload to your server in a folder called _output in your project folder.
-2. Deploy your `_output` files the way your news organization normally does.
+This takes the template and your spreadsheet and bakes a standalone folder with the main index file, and all necessary JS, CSS, images and other assets.
+2. Take the contents of your _output folder and upload these to a server (example: projects.aljazeera.com).
 You can also use the built-in `tarbell publish <target>` command in Tarbell to move your files onto your staging and production servers.

 ## Creating multiple pages

-(In late October 2015, we will have a better and easier way of creating multiple pages.
+(In late October 2015, Tarbell will have a better and easier way of creating multiple pages.
 The directions below, however, do work for now.)

 1. Rename `_story2.html` to `story2.html` or a better, more SEO-friendly name.
-2. Duplicate the following sheets in your spreadsheet and rename them all with the same suffix: `header`, `content`, `right_rail`, `images`, `bylines` (e.g. `header` to `header2`)
+2. Duplicate the following sheets in your spreadsheet and rename them all with the same suffix: `header` to `header2`, `content` to `content2`, `right_rail` to `right_rail2`, `images` to `images2`, `bylines` to `bylines2`.
-3. For each additional page (like `story2.html`), do the following:
-    - In `story2.html`, change `header2`, `bylines2`, `content2`, `images2` and `right_rail2` so they match your Google Spreadsheet sheet names that you chose in step 2.
+3. In `story2.html`, add the suffix from the Google Spreadsheet so that the tab names match the variables: `header2`, `bylines2`, `content2`, `images2` and `right_rail2`.
 4. Repeat for any additional pages you may need.

 ## Breaking down the template files

 (Note: You don't need to know any of the following to use the template.
 These are just useful notes in case you want to modify the template.)

-#### How files are organized

 #### List of files